Frequently asked questions

 When does the ACES+ programme start?

 Students must arrive in Oban, United Kingdom, at the start of September for an induction week.
-During your induction week you will complete your enrolment on the programme, get acquainted with SAMS through tours of the labs and facilities, take part in “Freshers” week activities and meet other students, teaching staff and your Personal Academic Tutor (PAT).
-Teaching will commence straight after your induction week.
+During your induction week you will complete your enrolment on the course, get acquainted with SAMS through tours of the labs and facilities, take part in “Freshers” week activities and meet other students, teaching staff and your Personal Academic Tutor (PAT).
+Teaching will commence straight after your induction week, usually the second week in September.

-Will I need to obtain a student visa?
+Will I need to obtain a study visa?

-Please note that visa-related costs are not included in your tuition fees for the EMJMD ACES programme.
+Please note that visa-related costs are not included in your tuition fees for the EMJMD ACES+

 Do I need to take out insurance?

-For Erasmus Mundus Scholarship students both medical and travel insurance will be provided.
-Students will be provided with details of the policy during the summer prior to your enrolment, along with information about how to use medical services in the various EMJMD ACES+ partner countries.
+Medical and travel insurance will be provided for Erasmus Mundus scholarship students.
+You will be provided with details of the policy during the late summer prior to your enrolment on the course, along with information about how to use medical services in the various EMJMD ACES+ partner countries.

 What costs are not included in the tuition fees?